TheOriginalJiozx/NodeJSMandatory1/docs-md/tools.md

 ## Nodemon

-**Nodemon** is a commandline-tool that automatically restarts our Express application whenever it detectcs changes.
+**Nodemon** is a commandline-tool that automatically restarts our Express application whenever it detects changes.

 ```bash
 nodemon app.js